-Do Macs get viruses?
+Do Apple computers get viruses?

-- Most of the computer virus writers are more familiar with the IBM platform and Microsoft Windows, which means its easier for them create a virus for that platform.
+- Most of the computer virus writers are more familiar with the IBM platform and Microsoft Windows, which means it's easier for them create a virus for that platform.

 - Many of the tools, scripts, and code used to create viruses or other malware are designed for Microsoft Windows.

 - Many of the targets of viruses are governments and businesses, with an aim to either steal information, money, or create havoc.
 The majority of computers used by government agencies and businesses have the Windows operating system, resulting in most viruses being targeted towards Windows computers, instead of Macs.